Shuta Ishikawa

-Shuta Ishikawa (石川 柊太, Ishikawa Shūta) is a Japanese professional baseball pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Shuta Ishikawa (石川 柊太, Ishikawa Shūta) is a Japanese professional baseball pitcher for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).

+He pitched a no-hitter in the Pacific League on August 18, 2023.

 Professional career

 On October 24, 2013, Ishikawa was drafted as a developmental player by the Fukuoka Softbank Hawks in the 2013 Nippon Professional Baseball draft.

 2014–2020 season

 From 2014 to 2016, he played in informal matches against the Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB second leagues.